MarkusH/blog/content/Misc/2014-09-09__en__logitech-mouse-m705-double-click-problem.rst

 :tags: Stuff
 :author: Markus Holtermann
+:summary: A few years back, it must be around 2011, I bought a Logitech M705 mouse.
+A few days ago this mouse behaved wired.
+Almost every single left click turned into a double click.
+Looking through the Internet it seemed to be a common problem.

 A few years back, it must be around 2011, I bought a `Logitech M705 mouse`_.
 A